 Corinne Bourbeillon, underwater photographer

 I was trained to use it in 2020 during a training course in Trébeurden (Côtes-d'Armor).
 The following summer, I started by renting one, before investing in my own suit for the next season.
 The difficulty was to find a second-hand model that fit me well (because new, it's really a big budget, this kind of equipment).
 But that's done... 👌

-For those who know me underwater (even at 25°C, I can come out of it with blue lips and shaking, read right here and the and again the), it seems crazy: me, the diver of the vacations in warm turquoise seas, I now dive without trembling in the Channel in green water at 15°C.
+For those of you who know me underwater (even at 25°C or 29°C, I can come out blue-lipped and shivering), read on. right here and the and again the), it seems crazy: me, the diver who used to go on vacation in warm turquoise seas, now dives in the English Channel in green water at 15°C without shuddering.

+Corinne Bourbeillon, underwater photographer